HomeLatest NewsPolicyTaiwan blocks ‘red supply chain’ to check China from stealing chip technology

 China’s Taiwan Affairs Office said the island’s government had ‘intensified’ its efforts to obstruct and undermine exchanges and cooperation.
 “Recently, they have been deliberately trying to smear and intimidate mainland companies in Taiwan, further escalating cross-strait confrontation and provoking trouble,” Chinese spokesperson Ma Xiaoguang said.

-“Such political manipulation cannot hinder the general trend of exchanges and cooperation between compatriots on both sides of the strait, and will only harm the vital interests of Taiwan’s business community and compatriots on the island.”
+“Such political manipulation cannot hinder the general trend of exchanges and cooperation between compatriots on both sides of the strait, and will only harm the vital interests of Taiwan’s community and compatriots on the island.”

-Home to industry giant TSMC and accounting for 92% of the world’s most advanced manufacturing capacity, Taiwan possesses what China needs – chip expertise in spades.
+Home to industry giant TSMC and accounting for 92% of the world’s most advanced capacity, Taiwan possesses what China needs – chip expertise in spades.

 Advertisement